 Tip 4 // Mend your Mindset

 We’re surrounded by a culture of consumerism and maybe like me you live in a city that is obsessed with fashion.
 It’s easy to feel insecure when everyone from the downtown party to the local park seems to be dressed effortlessly cool.
 I’ve had countless moments of insecurity about what I’m wearing.
 It takes time to alter your mindset when fast fashion is so ubiquitous.
-I constantly have to remind myself why I believe in slow fashion.
+I constantly have to remind myself why I believe in slow and ethical fashion.
 We’re so disconnected from the process of creating clothes that it’s easy to forgot that real people are involved in every step.
 But a real person’s hands had to plant the cotton seeds and sew the seams, so in my moments of insecurity I remind myself of those people’s hands.

 How about you?
 Do you have any tips on shopping ethically on a budget?